jrlivesey/SecularGapComplexity/README.md

 # SecularGapComplexity

-This is the repository for the paper "Gap Complexity of a Tightly Packed Planetary System Perturbed by an Exterior Giant Companion" (Livesey & Becker, *submitted*).
+This is the repository for the paper "Gap Complexity of a Tightly Packed Planetary System Perturbed by an Exterior Giant Companion" (Livesey & Becker, 2025, *ApJ*, 979, 202).
 Welcome!
 Below are instructions for re-producing the figures from the paper.

 **Figure 1:** Run the cells in the notebook `simulation-pairs.ipynb`.
 This notebook also includes some extra information on the gap complexity metric and our model.